berlink2/flights_api/README.md

 ## Instructions for running application
 1. Install dependencies with yarn or npm with current directory set to project root folder (where package.json is).
-Make sure typescript version is <4.0.0
+Make sure typescript version is <4.0.0 and > 3.8.0
 > yarn

 or